DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/provide-data/binding-to-federated-data-source.md

 ### See the Result

-The [Data Source Browser](../ui-elements/data-source-browser.md) displays the newly created Federation Data Source.
+The [Data Source Browser](../ui-elements/data-source-browser.md) displays the newly created Federated Data Source.

 The image below displays a new _Federation Data Source 1_ with a joined _SQlite_ Orders query.